-If you have been wondering how you can send fax from Gmail, you came to the right place.
+If you’ve been wondering how you can send fax from Gmail, you came to the right place.
 Gmail is the best free email service right now, not just for personal use but also for taking care of businesses, given the amount of features it can offer.
-What many people don’t know, is that you can use it to send and receive faxes as well!
+What many people don’t know is that you can use it to send and receive faxes as well!

-In this article, you’ll learn how to send your first fax online in a few simple steps, turning your computer and even your cell phone into digital faxing machines.
-We also provide the best free options to start faxing in just a few minutes from now.
+In this article, you’ll learn how to send your first fax online by following a few easy steps, turning your computer and even your cell phone into digital faxing machines.
+We also provide the best alternatives to start faxing in just a few minutes from now.
 Let’s begin!

 How to Send Fax from Gmail

 Through these five simple steps, you will be able to send your first fax online with Google’s email.
 If you know how to send a simple email, you’ve already got 80% of the process down, the key differences are that:

 - Instead of typing your recipient’s email in the field titled “TO,” enter the fax number using “email form.”
 I promise it’s not nearly as complicated as it sounds.

 - The document you wish to fax must be in a digital format such as a PDF, DOC, XLS or other digital document format.
 This file is then attached to your email.